andreacremese/blog/source/_posts/Arrow-functions-and-this.md

 doSomething(); // Gives a 'Reference error' as 'a' is not in scope.
 A language like LISP with dynamic scope would be able to access 'a'.;
 {% endcodeblock %}

+In other words, dynamic scoping would assign variables not according to where functions are written, but rather looking at the call stack.
+In this case the decision of what the scope containts is a runtime decision, while the lexical scoping decision is a parse time one.

+Javascript has lexical scope, functions have their own scope when they run (Note: if functions are new'ed they return that scope automatically).
+But Javascript provides us well with the `this` mechanism, which instead of doing scope lookups traverses the delegation chain, in a mechanism that is similar to dynamic scope.

 ### Arrow functions and lexical scope

 Arrow functions do not bind to their own lexical scope, but rather they bind to the lexical scope of the function they are invoked into.
-This makes them very useful as they don’t create a new "this" in the scope and bind to that the way a `function` expression does.
-If `this` is called inside an arrow function, the "higher level's" `this` is actually accessed.
+In other words, they don't create a new scope but rather bind automatically to the scope they are invoked in.
+This makes them very useful as they don’t create a new 'this' in the scope and bind to that the way a `function` expression does.
+Also, if`this` is called inside an arrow function, the "higher level's" `this` is actually accessed.

-So for example in callbacks, handlers and any situation in which an anonymous function expression is nested within a function with a scope, there is no need to do the old fashion "save `this` into a variable to be able to access it from the callback".
+A good example of this behavior is in callbacks, handlers and any situation in which an anonymous function expression is nested within a function with a scope.
+With an arrow function there is no need anymore to do the old fashion "save the reference to `this` into a variable to be able to access it from the callback".

 Meaning: